+We can’t give a full answer to this frequently asked questions.
 There aren’t any numbers on the total number of people who fall into Amsterdam’s canal each year.
 We do have numbers one how many people drown in the canals.
 In the last three years going back from 2018 at least 51 people have died because they fell into the water.
 Most of the victims are males who fall into water whilst they’re urinating.
 Only one case was due to a criminal offense.

 The average depth of Amsterdam’s canals is 2.6 meters (8.5 feet).

 It’s not recommended to swim in the canals except for at certain designated locations.
 There are health risks associated with swimming in the canals.
 The first risk is in all those boats that do not see you as a swimmer.
 The second risk is in all bicycles, shopping carts and the like that are just below the surface.
 However, the water in the Amsterdam canals has never been so clean as it is today.

 A frequently asked questions during our walking tours is where the best place to swim is.
 If you want to swim in the waters of Amsterdam, then we’d recommend going to De Omval – in the southern part of the city.
 At De Omval you can swim safely in the Amstel river.

 Amsterdam got its wealth from trading via the oceans.
 By building the canals, goods from across the globe could be delivered at the doorsteps of the many merchants and traders that lived in the city.